IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 ### Purpose

-This topic walks through using Ignite UI for MVC to instantiate an [`igDoughnutChart`](%%jQueryApiUrl%%/ui.igDoughnutChart#options)™ in an ASP.NET MVC application.
+This topic walks through using %%ProductNameMVC%% to instantiate an [`igDoughnutChart`](%%jQueryApiUrl%%/ui.igDoughnutChart#options)™ in an ASP.NET MVC application.

 ### Required background